The Thousandfold Epicentre: Release and promotion

 The album was first released in Europe on 11 November 2011 through VÁN Records and later in the United States through Metal Blade Records on 17 January 2012.
 The album has been released by both labels in CD, LP, and digital download formats.
 A limited edition version of the album, which includes a 36-page art book, has also been made available through VÁN Records.

 On 9 December 2011 the track "Fire Burning" was featured on Pitchfork for streaming.
 And on 9 January 2012 the track "Die The Death" was featured on Decibel for streaming.
 A seven part video teaser series featuring song samples and album artwork were released by the band in the weeks leading up to the albums US release date.

 Critical reception

 The album has received mainly positive reviews from music critics.
 Metacritic assigned an average score of 79 to the album based on 6 reviews, which indicates "generally favorable reviews".
-Noisecreep placed the album at #4 in their "Best Albums of 2011" list.
+Noisecreep placed the album at No. 4 in their "Best Albums of 2011" list.

 The album debuted at "76" in the Dutch Albums Top 100, remaining in that position for a period of one week.